 Currently active licensees may not renew earlier than 3 months prior to the expiration date of their license.

-To renew your license, you must submit your renewal on or before the expiration date.
-Complete the renewal form and include the current renewal fee and submit to the “Physician Assistant Board.”
-You must complete both boxes on the front of the renewal form.
+You may renew your physician assistant license online or submit your renewal by U.S. mail on or before the expiration date.
+4 If you are renewing by U.S. mail, complete the renewal form, include the current renewal fee and submit to the "Physician Assistant Board".
 Please allow 4-8 weeks for processing.

 If you have not received the renewal notice within four weeks of expiration date of your license or you are renewing your license just prior to the expiration date, you may renew by completing the following steps: